-The peak of mutton snapper recreational landings occur during the May-June spawning season (Wave 3) in the South Atlantic during 2012 and 2013 (Table 11).
-Impacts of various bag limits for 2011-2013 are shown in Table 12 for the headboat sector and Table 13 for the private/charter sector.
 The main difference between Alternatives 2 and 3 is that Alternative 2 removes mutton snapper from the snapper recreational aggregate bag limit, while Alternative 3 retains mutton snapper within the snapper recreational aggregate bag limit.
 Both Alternatives 2 and 3 establish specific bag limits for mutton snapper during the regular and spawning seasons, respectively.
-For both alternatives, Option 2/3a considers maintaining the recreational bag limit of 10 fish/person/day during the July-April regular season, and reducing the recreational bag limit to 2 fish/person/day during the spawning season.
-Option 2/3a would be expected to reduce recreational harvest during the May-June (Wave 3) spawning season by 22% for the headboat sector and 16% for the private/charter sector; however, there would be no reduction in recreational harvest during July-April (Tables 12 and 13).
-Option 2/3b would specify a 5 fish/person/day for the recreational sector during July-April, and 2 fish/person/day during the May-June spawning season.
-Option 2/3b would be expected to reduce recreational harvest during the regular season by 6% for the headboat sector, and 1% for the private/charter sectors.
-Option 2/3c would specify a 4 fish/person/day for the recreational sector during July-April, and 2 fish/person/day during the May-June spawning season.
-Option 2/3c would be expected to reduce recreational harvest during the regular season by 10% for the headboat sector, and 6% for the private/charter sectors.
-A 2 fish/person/day spawning season recreational bag limit would be expected to reduce harvest by 22% and 16% for the headboat and private/charter sectors, respectively during the May-June spawning season (Tables 14 and 15).
+For both alternatives, Options 2a and 3a consider maintaining the recreational bag limit of 10 fish/person/day during the July-April regular season, and reducing the recreational bag limit to 2 fish/person/day during the spawning season.
+Options 2a and 3a would be expected to reduce recreational harvest during the May-June (Wave 3) spawning season by 22% for the headboat sector and 20% for the private/charter sector; however, there would be no reduction in recreational harvest during July-April (Table 12).
+Option 2b and 3b would specify a 5 fish/person/day for the recreational sector during July-April, and 2 fish/person/day during the May-June spawning season.
+Option 2b and 3b would be expected to reduce recreational harvest during the regular season by 6% for the headboat sector, and 6% for the private/charter sectors.
+Options 2c and 3c would specify a 4 fish/person/day for the recreational sector during July-April, and 2 fish/person/day during the May-June spawning season.
+Options 2c and 3c would be expected to reduce recreational harvest during the regular season by 9% for the headboat sector, and 5% for the private/charter sectors.
+A 2 fish/person/day spawning season recreational bag limit would be expected to reduce harvest by 22% and 20% for the headboat and private/charter sectors, respectively during the May-June spawning season (Table 12).
 If Alternative 2 is selected by itself, it could potentially increase the opportunity for the recreational harvest of the snapper species still included as part of the snapper recreational aggregate bag limit.